Let's take a look at some of the terminology used in the field of maternity, paternity and adoption rights:

 This is an eight week period used to calculate average weekly earnings for SMP.
 This period is the eight weeks ending with the last payslip you receive before the end of the qualifying week (see above).
 You can calculate your entitlement to SMP using the government’s calculator.

-Employees can start ShPL if they’re eligible and they or their partner end their maternity, paternity or adoption leave early.
+Employees can start Shared Parental Leave ShPL if they’re eligible and they or their partner end their maternity, paternity or adoption leave early.
 The remaining leave would be available as SPL.
 Use the government’s calculator to calculate ShPL.

+Statutory Maternity Pay.
 SMP is paid by your employer, just as your wage is.
-It is paid for 39 weeks at a higher rate and a lower rate.
+It is paid for 39 weeks.
 If you do not return to work after maternity leave, you will not have to pay this back.
 Use the government’s calculator to find out if you are eligible for SMP.

 Statutory Paternity Leave.
 An employee must take his SPL within 56 days of the date of the child’s birth.
 The rules are different if a child is born prematurely (before the EWC).
 SPL can be taken for a period of one week or two weeks in a continuous block.
 Use the government’s calculator to calculate SPL.